 Service Industry

 In the service industry, quality management involves various practices and methodologies aimed at improving customer satisfaction, enhancing service efficiency, and ensuring the reliability and consistency of service delivery.
 Key aspects include service design, performance measurement, customer feedback loops, employee training, and continuous improvement processes.
-The challenges of quality management in the service industry often revolve around the intangibility and variability of services, making it essential to focus on aspects such as customer experience, service standardization, and adaptability.
+The challenges of quality management in the service industry often revolve around the intangibility and variability of services, making it essential to focus on aspects such as customer experience, service standardization, and Adaptability.

 Application Areas